cjatkinson422/Saphira/README.md

 Written to teach myself C++.
 I used this software in planning a mission to the lunar south pole for my senior design class.
 I was the sole contributer to this project, and the code written by me is primarily contained within the source and header folders.

+As this was written to learn C++ most of the backbone of this project was written when I barely knew C++, so please understand that this code is not reflective of my current abilities with C++ and is meant mainly to show my ability to work on large complicated class structures.